laidlaw42/gis-datasets/README.md

 ---
 ## Global

+This is a collection of international dataset sources.
+Many of the datasets for the United States of America (USA) host data for many parts of the world, particularly NASA, NOAA, and USGS.
+The subject of the datasets here are quite numerous and variable in both content type and volume, covering everything from science, technology, economics, finance, social science, and so on.

 - [<b>Awesome - Everything</b>](https://github.com/sindresorhus/awesome) - <i>the</i> central awesome list.
 Ctrl+F or Cmd+F will be your best friend here.
 - [<b>Awesome - Big Data</b>](https://github.com/onurakpolat/awesome-bigdata#readme/) - huge list on big data.
 - [<b>Awesome - Public Datasets</b>](https://github.com/awesomedata/awesome-public-datasets) - quite extensive list of public datasets, a very good place to start searching if the obvious aren't fruitful.